• Skip to primary navigation

 Storage

-• Chocolate Covered: Add a layer of chocolate ganache between the cake layers for a decadent twist or follow my strawberry chocolate cake.
+• Chocolate strawberry cake: Add a thin layer of chocolate ganache between the cake layers.

 Recipe Questions